sunilmanu/ChatBot_chatterbot/README.md

 # FLASK

-1)You can check the code in app.py which conists on the Flask and its other implemebntations.
+1)You can check the code in app.py which conists the Flask and its other implementations.

-2)Imported all the needfull packages
+2)Imported all the needfull packages(chatterbot)

-3)Got ready with my index.html page.
+3)Got ready with my index.html(you can change as you like or project specific) page.

-4)Proccessed the user input and got the response in the html page.
+4)Proccessed the user input and got the response back in the html page.